-- The future landfill capacity within the North East region is expected to decrease per year as the void space is used up by other proposed developments in the region, however the maximisation of reuse of materials within construction projects is a fundamental component of sustainable development, and therefore waste to landfill is also expected to decrease.
-With this in consideration, it's likely the remaining landfill capacity in the region will still decrease per year but at a slower rate than in the last decade. - J4.16 The availability of materials in the region is likely to remain constant.
+- M{4.13} The future landfill capacity within the North East region is expected to decrease per year as the void space is used up by other proposed developments in the region, however the maximisation of reuse of materials within construction projects is a fundamental component of sustainable development, and therefore waste to landfill is also expected to decrease.
+With this in consideration, it is likely the remaining landfill capacity in the region will still decrease per year but at a slower rate than in the last decade. - M{4.14} The availability of materials in the region is likely to remain constant and in line with the existing baseline.
 Whilst primary minerals will still be used in future developments, there will be a larger focus on the use of secondary minerals/ recycled material in construction, reducing the need for primary minerals.
 Furthermore, primary mineral extraction (i.e. sand, gravel, crushed aggregate) is likely to continue in the future, feeding the supply of primary resources.

-J{5.0} Potential Effects
+M5.0 Potential Effects

-J{5.1} This section considers the potential effects of the proposed development (and its development parameters) in relation to the forecast volume of waste generated and material used during the construction and operational phases of the proposed development.
-Regards has been had to the Parameters Plan and the construction methodology set out in Chapter B.
+M{5.1} This section considers the potential effects of the proposed development (and its development parameters) in relation to the forecast volume of waste generated and material used during the construction and operational phases of the proposed development.
+Regard has been had to the Parameters Plan and the construction methodology set out in Chapter B.